spettersson/splunk4patientprivacy/data_guide.md

 #### **1. Get to know your logs**

-The first step is to understand what logs each system is generating, where they are generated, and in which formats.
+The first step is to understand what logs each system is generating, where they are generated (determines how they can be accessed), and in which formats.
 When analyzing the **log formats**, it is important to consider the following:

 -  Are the logs **structured** (csv, json, xml), **semi-structured**, or **unstructured** (free-text)❓
 -  Does each log entry consist of a **single line or multiple line**❓